CB CES Was Kinda Meh...

 I don’t want to come off sounding too negative.
 I think the problem here for me is that the hype around CES was blown way too far out of proportion.
 By a couple thousand miles… In addition, I’m heavily in the technology space (read, research, build, etc) and so there wasn’t much I saw that I didn’t know already existed - so there was no “reveal” or pulling back the curtains.
 I could imagine that for a typical consumer, some of what was presented could be completely magic.

-There were three things that I was completely wowed by, and I thought it’d be fair to mention them.
+There were four things that I was completely wowed by, and I thought it’d be fair to mention them.

 First, Omron had their first booth at CES and they knocked it entirely out of the park.
 They had a giant space, free beer in the evening, a CNC machine which played ping-pong with passerbys, and a ton of other cool tech.
 Much respect here, because for a first-time showing, it was amazing!